cheslie-team/cheslie-player/README.md

 __Playing against other opponents__

 When you're confident that your player can beat any other ai out there, you can start the player and join the tournament server with the command `npm start`.
-This will connect the player to a game and the tournament server, and should produce an output similar to the listing below.
+This will connect your AI to a game and tournament server, and should produce an output similar to the listing below.

 ```
 $> npm start